oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

-- Relationships in a TOSCA graph encode dependencies that allow an orchestrator to automatically determine the *sequencing* between the management operations on invoked on various components in the system, thereby avoiding the need for human-defined workflows.
+- Relationships in a TOSCA graph encode dependencies that allow an orchestrator to automatically determine the *sequencing* between the managment operations on invoked on various components in the system, thereby avoiding the need for human-defined workflows.
 Implementing lifecycle or other management operations on the service can be achieved by traversing the graph.